ROSELLE, NJ – Want to know what’s happening in and around town? Here is a snapshot of news, and events from the past week, along with upcoming events.

 It’s that time of year for the latest edition of the Roselle Community Resource Guide to be available, at no cost, to Roselle residents.
 The guide is filled with everything residents need to know about each department within the borough, as well as important phone numbers and email addresses.

-The guide, to be available at Borough Hall, also includes contact information for the Mayor and Borough Council.
+The guide, available at Borough Hall, also includes contact information for the Mayor and Borough Council.

 A digital version of the guide will be posted on the borough website, boroughofroselle.com.